DUKE OF YORK, 10 SOUTHGATE

 Another picture from Newark Houses collection.

 Everards purchased the pub circa 1900.
-The Duke of York closed in May 1917, when its licence was refused at the Brewster Sessions.
+The Duke of York closed in May 1917, when its licence was refereed for compensation at the February Brewster Sessions.

 Leave a Reply